maibennett/sta235/exampleSite/content/Syllabus/outline/_index.en.md

 <tr>
 <td>5</td>
 <td>Sep 28 – Sep 30</td>
 <td>Introduction to Observational Studies: Can we use data outside experiments to make causal claims?
 Matching and its comparison to RCTs.
 Overt and hidden biases.
 Propensity score matching & weighting.
 Other forms of matching.
-How does matching compare to regression adjustment?</td>
+How does matching compare to regression adjustment?<br><i>Homework 2 due</i></td>
 </tr>
 <tr>
 <td>6</td>